fsuarezr/fsuarezr/README.md

 - 🌱 I’m currently learning: **Algorithms and kubernetes**

-- 💬 Ask me about: **Backend in NodeJS, Python and IBM Watson Assistant**
+- 💬 Ask me about: **Backend in JS, TypeScript, Python and IBM Watson Assistant**

 - 📫 How to reach me: **franz.suarez@hotmail.com**